Nathan Thrall: Career

-Critical reception
+As of 2021 he is a contributor to The New York Times Magazine, the London Review of Books, and The New York Review of Books.

+As of November 2023 Thrall is a professor at Bard College, a private liberal arts college in Red Hook.

+Books

 The Only Language They Understand

-Thrall's critically acclaimed essay collection The Only Language They Understand: Forcing Compromise in Israel and Palestine (Metropolitan/Henry Holt, 2017; Picador, 2018) was hailed in The New York Times ("a brilliant job...smart and hard to dispute"), Foreign Affairs ("Thrall has consistently been one of the sharpest observers of the Israeli–Palestinian conflict"), Time ("Life is short, and writings about Israel and the Palestinians can be very, very long.
-So it's a good thing there's Nathan Thrall"), and The New York Review of Books ("By far the most cogent of the new books [on Israel–Palestine]").
+Thrall's first published book was an essay collection, The Only Language They Understand: Forcing Compromise in Israel and Palestine (Metropolitan/Henry Holt, 2017; Picador, 2018).
+It received positive reviews in The New York Times, Foreign Affairs, Time, and The New York Review of Books.
 The Jewish Book Council's Bob Goldfarb wrote that his book, The Only Language They Understand: Forcing Compromise in Israel and Palestine, "brings unparalleled clarity to the dynamics of Israeli-Palestinian relations, and is an essential guide to the history, personalities, and ideas behind the conflict."
 Mosaic selected the book as one of the best of the year, writing, "A knowledgeable and bold retelling of the Israel-Palestinian conflict that forces readers to take a serious and fresh look at their assumptions.
 Throughout its counterintuitive retelling of this history, it offers an unusually provocative and sometimes startling contribution to the genre."
-On the publisher's website, Mark Danner described the book as "brilliant," writing, "Eloquent, fact-rich, full of vivid characters, and relentlessly contemporary in its narrative, The Only Language They Understand is a withering indictment of conventional wisdom―and a necessary, essential book."

-Trump's Middle East Plan

-The day after President Donald Trump released the Trump peace plan, "Peace to Prosperity: A Vision to Improve the Lives of the Palestinian and Israeli People," Thrall published a critique of it in The New York Times, "Trump's Middle East Peace Plan Exposes the Ugly Truth: This isn't a break with the status quo.
-It's the natural culmination of decades of American policy."
-Trump's Special Envoy for International Negotiations, Jason Greenblatt, criticized Thrall's op-ed: "A 1-sided, distorted analysis.
-The ideas are dangerous to an important ally, based on an approach that has driven Palestinians (who deserve a better future) into a ditch.
-Time to embrace reality, seek a brighter future & stop being an arm-chair critic."
-Thrall replied: "Refreshing to see that only days after releasing the Trump plan, one of its chief architects, @GreenblattJD, has come around to opposing approaches that are 1-sided, distorted, dangerous to US allies, & designed to drive Palestinians (who deserve better) into a ditch."